ARPA-SIMC/dballe/doc/fapi_reference.md

 * `parameter`: Contains the ID of the parameter retrieved by this fetch

+Return value:

+The error indicator for the function
 Retrieve one attribute from the result of idba_voglioancora().

 <a name='idba_critica'></a>
 #### idba_critica(handle)